hsdk107/daahdemo/_pages/assessmentS24.md

 Note on coursework submission: Final portfolios are individual even though final projects may be group-based.
 As with all course material submission, the student will use the web-publishing platform of their choice, most likely Github Pages.
 A selection of these will be introduced in Lab 1 and skills in web publishing will be introduced in the lab sessions over the course of the semester).
 Examples of such sites will be provided to guide students.
 When group-based, it can be hosted in a single location and linked to, but each individual student must make a short write up about their own contribution.

 Note on Group work: any group work should be described according to the various contributions.
 Students can refer to a breakdown of contributions such as in the principles of the [Contributor Roles Typology](https://people.uleth.ca/~daniel.odonnell/blog/the-casrai-credit-typology)

-> There is no final paper in this course, nor is there an exam.
-Instead, students build a digital course portfolio along the way, consisting of a research website, a final plan for a research project relevant to their own intellectual interests.